 Curious as to what a travel blog income report looks like after only 8 months of blogging?
 Well, I’m happy to say that you’ve landed in the right place!

-The following paragraphs contain my detailed 8-month blog income report that maps out exactly how I began to monetize my blog, Travel With A Plan.
+The following article contains my detailed 8-month blog income report that maps out exactly how I began to monetize my family travel blog, Travel With A Plan.

 Why am I sharing my travel blog income report?